 Brescia is therefore the historic starting point and finish line of this magical automobile race, which the town profoundly wanted and created in mid-1900s and which has now taken place for nearly 90 years.
 The program, rules and catalogue along with a complete and detailed history of the Mille Miglia, is available on the official site of the race.

 If you have a passion for races and are a lover of historic racecars and vintage-car races, you will surely be a guest in our city during the Mille Miglia.
-Paolo VI Centre is the perfect accommodation solution to visit the city and take part in the Mille Miglia.
-By staying at our Centre, you will be able to live the magic of the Mille Miglia and its history, enjoying the services of prestigious accommodation, in the historic city centre, a few steps away from where the Mille Miglia starts and finishes, with restaurant and internal parking.
+Paolo VI Center is the perfect accommodation solution to visit the city and take part in the Mille Miglia.
+By staying at our Center, you will be able to live the magic of the Mille Miglia and its history, enjoying the services of prestigious accommodation, in the historic city centre, a few steps away from where the Mille Miglia starts and finishes, with restaurant and internal parking.
 You will see vintage cars parade near the centre, you will be able to take part in the celebrations and the award stand in an atmosphere of days gone by, and see from up close all the places that gave birth to this wonderful sport in the early 1900s.
-Book your stay at the Paolo VI Centre during the Mille Miglia and enjoy your stay in our wonderful city.
+Book your stay at the Paolo VI Center during the Mille Miglia and enjoy your stay in our wonderful city.

 The history of the Mille Miglia, the world’s most beautiful Rally.